-|Common Name||Tiger aloe, partridge-breasted aloe|
+|Common Name||Tiger aloe, partridge-breasted aloe, partridge breast aloe|

-|Sun Exposure||Full to partial sun|
+|Sun Exposure||Full sun to partial shade|

-|Soil Type||Well drained, sandy loam|
+|Soil Type||Well drained, sandy loam; cactus/succulent potting mix|

 |Soil pH||Slightly acidic (5.5—6.5)|

 |Bloom Time||July to September|

-|Flower Color||Orange, salmon, pink|
+|Flower Color||Orange, salmon, pink, yellow (rare)|

 Tiger Aloe Care

-This plant blooms in summer in its native areas, but indoors you may find its bloom season begins in winter and lasts through spring.
+Growing a tiger aloe is similar to growing any other succulent.
+They prefer warm, dry weather if planted outdoors, but can also be grown as indoor houseplants.
+These easy-care succulents need very little attention if their basic temperature requirements stay consistent.
+This plant blooms in summer in its native areas, but indoors you might find its bloom season begins in winter and lasts through spring.

 Temperature and Humidity

-Is Tiger Aloe Toxic?
+Types of Tiger Aloe

 Propagating Tiger Aloe